pingcap/docs/resources/doc-templates/template-concept.md

 ---
-title: (The same as L1 heading) Concept such as "Garbage Collection Overview" in 59 chars or less.
+title: (The same as L1 heading) Concept such as "Garbage Collection Overview" in 59 characters or less.
 Include the keywords of this document.
 Test title here https://moz.com/learn/seo/title-tag
 summary: Summarize this doc in 115 to 145 characters.
 Start with an SEO-friendly verb that tells users what they can get from this doc.
 For example, "Learn how to quickly get started with the TiDB database".
 If your intro paragraph describes your article's intent, you can use it here, edited for length.
 ---